victorlpgazolli/decentralized-cache-plugin/README.md

 This project tries to approach the problem from a different angle, instead of relying on a centralized server or cloud storage, the main goal here is to share cache between developers in a decentralized way, using a established peer-to-peer network.
+I couldn't find any other plugin that does this, so i decided to create one.

 ## How it works: